patojoke/get5/Help-on-Sourcemod.md

 Your're done!

 If you want to be able to run lanonly as well as public servers I recommend two separate installations instead so you don't need to toggle the banprotection option.
+If you want to run "bad" plugins and have friends connect across the Internet you need to setup a VPN for that.
+It's easy and I have described it [here](https://github.com/lenosisnickerboa/csgosl/wiki/Host%20LAN%20only%20server%20using%20VPN).

 Some technical stuff for the curious, safe to ignore: